Using Anti-Virus And Antispyware Software

 In the same line of defense, make it a habit of ALWAYS creating strong passwords.
 Hackers break into systems and steal encrypted password files as they eavesdrop on encrypted exchanges across the Internet.
 Using this systematic approach, hackers can guess passwords at the rate of 1 billion guesses a second.
 Don’t make it easy for them.

 Checking Security Levels of Public HotSpotsIt is important to always check the security level of the network you are using.
 This concept is not a matter of trust in the business owner.
 Hackers are rarely, if ever, the actual proprietor offering free Wi-Fi.
 It is usually a third-party menace using the Wi-Fi to gain access to unsuspecting laptops.
 Newer computer software such as Windows 7 and Windows 8 aid in evaluating and minimize network security risks.

 Using an encrypted network is also helpful.
 Encryption is the key to keeping your personal information secure online.
 Encryption scrambles the information you send over the Internet into a code so it’s not accessible to others.
 When you’re using wireless networks, it’s best to send personal information only if it’s encrypted.

 When using a public connection refrain from doing too much personal work involving passwords, financial or private information.
 If you must enter credit card numbers while using a public network, make sure the web address begins with https: (the "s" stands for secure).
 WEP and WPA are common, but they might not protect you against all hacking programs.
 WPA2 is the strongest.

-Where many businesses offer free Wi-Fi as a perk to its customers, they are not legally held responsible for hacking or any other misfortune that occurs from your use of the their Wi-Fi so it is very important to protect yourself and your information.
+Where many businesses offer free Wi-Fi as a perk to its customers, they are not legally held responsible for hacking or any other misfortune that occurs from your use of their Wi-Fi, so it is very important to protect yourself and your information.

 Do you have any security tips you would like to share for your fellow Las Vegans?
 Leave your comments below!